cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 If you do not have Ruby to package the BOSH PSModules, skip this step and download the `bosh-psmodules.zip` attached in your desired release.

-- Clone [this repo](https://github.com/cloudfoundry-incubator/bosh-windows-stemcell-builder) on your host (NOT in the VM for your stemcell), and expand the bosh-agent submodule:
+- Clone [this repo](https://github.com/cloudfoundry-incubator/bosh-windows-stemcell-builder) on your host (NOT in the VM for your stemcell), and expand the submodules:

 **NOTE**: Do not use the GitHub generated `Source Code.zip` and `Source Code.tar.gz` files from the releases page - they are not Git repositories and are missing submodules.